wolfetplayer/RealRTCW/README.md

 * And some other minor modifications to some functions to display localized content.

 Note:
-* Default branch "master" is not the SE respository, please switch branch to view SE files.
+* Default branch "master" is not the RealRTCW-SE respository, please switch branch to view RealRTCW-SE files.
 * I am not a programmer, I only have a small understanding of C language during my university years, so some of the program code for implementing certain functions may appear somewhat bizarre and unusual.
 Additionally, I am new to using GitHub and therefore not very familiar with it.
 Please forgive me.

 Welcome to provide improvement suggestions for the code.

 # RealRTCW